maxbreunig/louisvilleweather/README.md

 About:
     This project starrted as a forecast predictor, but I could not harness neuralprohet because I was not working with Juypter Notebook and got too far behind to fix it.
-This project is the result
+This project is the result.

+    Works with accurate monthly data for March 2022 in Louisville, KY